 The reality is that I had accomplished more than I was giving myself credit for.
 While I could have been more proactive in learning and setting expectations on this particular project, many of the urgent tasks I was on were important.
 I took the opportunity I was given to reset expectations, reset my focus and get the work done.

-Having the framework above to reference allows us to quickly bring a sense of calm back to the chaos – both when there is literal chaos around us and chaos in our brains.
+Having the framework above to reference allows us to quickly bring back a sense of calm in chaos – both when there is literal chaos around us and chaos in our brains.